Our Curriculum

 - The curriculum provides learning that has local, national and international dimensions in order to promote celebrating diversity while supporting the pupils’ spiritual, moral, social and cultural development.

-Our belief is that children learn best when they are engaged, motivated and enjoying their learning.
-As a result, we provide a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
-The curriculum incorporates the statutory requirements of the National Curriculum 2014, Religious Education in Key Stages 1 and 2and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
-The aim of our curriculum is for pupils to have the requisite skills to be successful, independent, and motivated learners in readiness for their next stage of education.
+Our curriculum is carefully mapped with the Early Years Foundation Stage providing the 'building blocks of knowledge' in preparation for children to begin the statutory requirements of the National Curriculum from Key Stage One through to the end of Key Stage Two.
+The aim of our curriculum is for pupils to have the requisite skills to be successful, independent, and motivated learners in readiness for their next stage of education at High School.
 It is important that the curriculum considers the development of the whole child and does therefore not only concentrate on academic success.

 The primary curriculum includes the core areas of learning and experience which are essential to the child’s development and which are defined within the National Curriculum.
 These are: English, Maths, Science, Computing and Religious Education.
 These are taught both discretely and in the context of the real world.
 They will also study the following foundation subjects: History, Geography, Art, Design & Technology, Music, Physical Education and French (MFL).
 We also deliver Personal, Social, Health, Emotional education.
 This includes Relationships and Sex Education appropriate to the ages of the children.
+If the children’s learning can be further enhanced, cross curricular links are made to core subjects such as English, Maths and Science The learning experiences we provide for the children are a balance of hands on practical activities and recorded work in the form of drawings, photographs, pupil voice or written text.

 Broad areas of learning that take place across the school are: